LDMX-Software/ldmx-software.github.io/docs/Running-and-configuring-ldmx-app.md

+---
+layout: default
+---

-The `ldmx-app` application is used for simulation, reconstruction, and analysis of data from the LDMX experiment.
+The `fire` application is used for simulation, reconstruction, and analysis of data from the LDMX experiment.
 The application receives its configuration for a given purpose by interpreting a python script which contains instructions about what C++ code to run and what parameters to run.
 The python script is _not_ run for each event, but instead is used to determine the configuration of the C++ code which is run for each event.

-## Brief summary of running `ldmx-app`
+## Brief summary of running `fire`

 From the commandline, the application is run as follows:

-    $ ldmx-app [application arguments] {configuration_script.py} [arguments for configuration script]
+    $ fire [application arguments] {configuration_script.py} [arguments for configuration script]

 The configuration script language is discussed in more detail below.

 ### Application arguments

-Application arguments affect the overall behavior of the `ldmx-app` application.
+Application arguments affect the overall behavior of the `fire` application.
 Currently, none are defined, but they could include controls on the logging output for example.

 ### Configuration script arguments